JustinZhou86/booksystem/README.txt

 edit book-frontend/src/Config.js
 export const API_PREFIX = "http://localhost:8072/book-proxy";

- ===> change to http://justin-gateway-server.default.svc.cluster.local:8072/book-proxy,  the url base on your actually k8s namespace, k8s cluster name. eg. my k8s namespace=default, my cluster name: local
+ ===> change to http://192.168.17.71:31200/book-proxy, this  url base on your actuall k8s node's IP and node port for book-frontend.

+because our react ui is hosted on nginx, and it will retrun html & js code to browser side, and the browser will execute the js code.

+if the api endpoint can not accessed by your local browser, your react ui will not wrok.

+so here the proxy url, we must use the public IP to the browser, not the internal k8s service url. eg.(http://justin-gateway-server.default.svc.cluster.local:8072/book-proxy)

 #build the binary for react app.
 book-frontend>yarn run build

-Option A:  build image with the artifact built in your local  book-frontend/build folder. use build or buildx is also ok, please change the ip to your docker server 's ip address. docker -H tcp://192.168.17.72:2375 build -t book/book-frontend .
+Option A:  build image with the artifact built in your local  book-frontend/build folder. use build or buildx is also ok, please change the ip to your docker server 's ip address. docker -H tcp://192.168.17.72:2375 build -t book/book-frontend:0.0.1-SNAPSHOT .

-docker -H tcp://192.168.17.72:2375 buildx build -t book/book-frontend .
+docker -H tcp://192.168.17.72:2375 buildx build -t book/book-frontend:0.0.1-SNAPSHOT .

 Option B:  react build and image build all in docker builder container. if you want to build you react code inside the node builder container. you can try multiple stage build

-docker -H tcp://192.168.17.72:2375  build -t book/book-frontend . -f Dockerfile-mul-stage
+docker -H tcp://192.168.17.72:2375  build -t book/book-frontend:0.0.1-SNAPSHOT . -f Dockerfile-mul-stage

 2.3 Guide used to config mysql pod.